JP-DEV-0303/Pong-AI/README.md

 # Pong-AI
 AI program to play classic game pong.
-Decided to try it after finishing pong game.
+Works by going to the ycor of the ball.
+Impossible to defeat.